 Cricket has always been considered something of a numbers game, but in recent years, the sport’s use of big data analysis has ramped up to unprecedented levels.
 It goes way further than looking at batting and bowling averages, too.
-Aside from strike rates and wickets taken, international test cricket and T20 teams increasingly use augmented big data with smart sensor technology to find better ways of assessing the performance of batsmen, bowlers and even fielders.
+Aside from strike rates and wickets taken, international test cricket and T20 cricket teams increasingly use augmented big data with smart sensor technology to find better ways of assessing the performance of batsmen, bowlers and even fielders.

 Today, there are few sports that don’t use analytical data in some way, shape or form, and now cricket will do its best to catch up with the likes of football and motorsports.
 In 2017, the ICC Champions Trophy became the most high-tech cricket event ever hosted.
 Although the sport was already well-integrated with Hawk-Eye technology — tracking ball trajectory, speed and bounce — as well as Hot Spot imaging and Snickometer audio checks, the ICC agreed to utilize bat sensors to monitor a batsman’s swing.